albar965/littlenavmap-manual/en/MAPDISPLAY.md

 Inserts the clicked object into the nearest flight plan leg.
 The object will be added before departure or after destination if the clicked position is near the flight plan end points.

-The name of the navaid or airport is shown in the menu item.
+The text `Position` is replaced with an object name if an airport, navaid or userpoint is at the clicked position.

-A user defined position is added to the flight plan if no airport or navaid is near the clicked position.
+A user defined flight plan position is added to the plan if no airport or navaid is near the clicked point.

+A userpoint is converted to a user defined flight plan position if added to the plan.

 #### ![Append Position to Flight Plan](../images/icons/routeadd.png "Append Position to Flight Plan") Append Position to Flight Plan {#append-position-to-flight-plan}